SparkFun gator:soil Hookup Guide

 To get started, you'll need a micro:bit to control everything.
 Each of the products below includes a micro:bit, but the kit and bundle also include some additional accessories that you may want as well.

 To easily use the gator board ecosystem, a gator:bit (v2) will help breakout the necessary pins and you will also need alligator and/or banana cables to connect the gator:bit to the gator:soil.

 (*These banana cables have a special diameter on the attachment points designed specifically for use with the micro:bit ecosystem.
 They may or may not be compatible with the banana cables used on your test equipment.)

 You may already have some of these materials, so feel free to modify your cart as necessary.

-There isn't much to learning how to use the gator:soil (moisture sensor).
+There isn't much learning required to use the gator:soil (moisture sensor).
 However, you may find the following concepts useful along the way.

 Voltage, Current, Resistance, and Ohm's Law

 Analog to Digital Conversion

 Soil Moisture Sensor Hookup Guide